abariagabr/cse15l-lab-reports/Cse15l-Lab-6.md

 then wrote 'Updated'

-then I pressed <esc> to exit insert mode and then used <:><w><q><Enter> to save and exit vim
+then I pressed <esc> to exit insert mode and then used <:><w><q><Enter> to save and exit vim and also I do that with nano and I don't why I found it easy for me

 ![17](https://user-images.githubusercontent.com/122565144/224518260-48175df6-2ebd-4f38-b1e4-06ed1485da40.jpg)
 ![18](https://user-images.githubusercontent.com/122565144/224518312-43edcb39-bb7a-430d-af8a-7789e47a0261.jpg)